johvin/guideline/README.md

 There are two ways to play a guideline, a simple way and an advanced way.
 The simple way is an encapsulation of the advanced way which can do more setting and control the playing of guideline.

-*Guideline supports using keyboard shortcuts to control playback.
-See the related API section for details*
+*Guideline also supports using keyboard shortcuts to control playback.
+See the relevant part of API for details*

 ### Simple way